zmkfirmware/zmk/docs/docs/terms.md

 The device that will receive the key strokes from the keyboard

+## Host Peripheral

+A device that connects to a host.

-### Central
+### Split Central

-The part of the keyboard that communicates with the host
+The half of a split keyboard that talks to the host

-### Peripheral
+### Split Peripheral

-The other wireless parts of the keyboard. (e.g., other half of a split keyboard)
+The half of a split keyboard that will not work on its own

 ### BLE